 Example: Investing ₹1,000 monthly in a diversified equity mutual fund can grow significantly over time with compounding.

 By committing to small amounts consistently, first-time investors in India can gradually build a robust investment portfolio without feeling the pinch of large lump-sum investments.
+SIPs are one of the best investment for beginners in India, as they instill discipline while reducing market risk.

 5. Leverage Index Funds